 He developed mental illness issues in the nineties, which plagued him for that decade until he could be stabilized.
 However, these issues led to some of the most intriguing and profound insights of his intellectual life, which are detailed in Sex and God and Other Essays, as well as in an upcoming autobiographical novel entitled Opting Out.

 In the years leading up to his move to New York, Bill gradually approached Leatherculture.
 He finally studied Leather and SM with a brilliant Master in Buffalo.
 It was here that he acquired the name “pup.”
 He maintains a keen interest and love for Leather.
 Leather inhabits his soul like his homosexuality inhabits his soul, but he no longer lives the scene hardcore.

 In 1994, pup met Mr. Ewing, Boss, during the most intense play weekend of their lives. pup moved in shortly thereafter.
-Boss and pup have been contented, fulfilled partners for twenty-seven years.
+Boss and pup have been contented, fulfilled partners for twenty-eight years.

 During those years, Bill worked at various blue-collar jobs, and studied book composition with Jan.
 He went on to a twelve-year career in financial document composition.
 Leaving that in frustration, he attended CCNY in Upper Manhattan, and once again left when he discovered he wasn’t truly interested in academia.
 Subsequently, he signed on as a letter carrier with the postal service.
 This job suited him well for seven years.
 Now he has quit to devote himself to his dream of writing professionally, i.e. he wants money.

 Under Boss’ influence, pup wrote Sex and God and Other Essays from October 2014 to August 2015.
 He also wrote a quarter of his novel, Opting Out.
 He had found his calling.
 This year, pup wrote Love v.
 Marriage, a play about the dark side of same-sex marriage.
 It can be found on the Sample PDFs page.
 For inquiries write to email@example.com.